 Atheists do not believe that God created the Earth.
 This makes it seem as if atheists are arrogant in thinking they know better than theists how the Earth came into existence.

 In fact, most atheists make no such claims.
-Nobody knows for sure how the universe came into existence (if it did at all).
-Most atheists will plainly admit that.
-Indeed, instead of using God to explain these mysteries, atheists say that they do not know the answer.
+Nobody knows for sure how the Universe came into existence (if it did at all).
+Most atheists will plainly admit that they do not know the answer.
 Many atheists (and Humanists in particular) believe that science is best positioned to answer these questions one day.

-Most religions in contrast offer a supernatural explanation for the questions of life.
-Adherents of these religions believe that they know how the world came into existence, what the nature of the human soul is, what is good and what is bad, and what will happen after death — even though there is no scientific evidence for their theories.
+Most religions, in contrast, do claim to have an answer for the big questions of life and the Universe.
+Adherents of these religions believe that they know with certainty how the world came into existence, what the nature of the human soul is, what is good and what is bad, and what will happen after death — even though there is no scientific evidence for their theories.
 This is what many atheists then consider arrogant.

-Don’t think we cannot see the sun as clear as you,
+Don’t think we cannot see the Sun as clear as you,

 we just think it comes from a different source.